r-lib/callr/README.md

 ### Standard output and error

-By default the standard output and error of the child is lost, but you can request `callr` to redirect them to files, and then inspect the files in the parent:
+By default, the standard output and error of the child is lost, but you can request `callr` to redirect them to files, and then inspect the files in the parent: